mosaicmap/ZXS_I2_kartridz/README.md

 Simple ROM cartridge for [Sinclair ZX Interface 2](https://en.wikipedia.org/wiki/ZX_Interface_2).

-In general this is updated Droy's design from here: [ZX Cart](http://trastero.speccy.org/cosas/droy/cartuchos/cartuchos_s.htm).
+In general this is updated Droy's design of his [ZX Cart](http://trastero.speccy.org/cosas/droy/cartuchos/cartuchos_s.htm).

 This version contains EEPROM chip W27C512 instead of 27*128 or 27*256.
 That is mainly because the W27C512 is more common and cheaper then 27128 and 27256.
 Search for W27C512 on the eBay.
 W27C512 also has a bigger capacity.
 The number 512 in the chip name means 512 Kib = 64 KiB.
 So one cartridge can contain up to four 16 KiB ROM files.
 Only one ROM file can be active at one time - which one is given by jumpers.